 God has a vision for your eternal life, when we no longer have to worry about that which could make us cry.
 Click to hear and read more about a heavenly perspective from the Following the Path series.

 Would you like to talk with someone who can help you explore God’s place for missions in your life?
-We have trained, enthusiastic followers of Jesus who want to help you discuss your role in the Great Commission!
-Just click here to tell about God’s call to you.
-You will hear from someone shortly!
+We have trained followers of Jesus who can help you figure it out!
+Click here to share your story with us.
+You will hear from someone shortly.

 Where can you experience encouragement to celebrate God’s grace and to live tear-free lives?
-The GodLife Facebook Page is a place where we can daily gather to share our stories, to express ourselves, and to pray for one another!
+Visit the GodLife Facebook Page where we can gather daily to share our stories, to express ourselves, and to pray for one another!